-is not applicable to the institution.
-E usiness name: F acility Address: Maximum Occupancy, per Fire Code: Maximum Occupancy at 33% occupancy per Fire Code: Approximate total square footage of space open to the public: Α. WORKPLACE POLICIES AND PRACTICES TO PROTECT EMPLOYEE HEALTH (CHECK ALL THAT APPLY TO THE FACILITY) Everyone who can carry out their work duties from home has been directed to do so.
-Vulnerable staff (those above age 65, those who are pregnant, those with chronic health conditions) are assigned work that can be done from home whenever possible.
-Work processes are reconfigured to the extent possible to increase opportunities for employees to work from home.
-Alternate, staggered or shift schedules have been instituted to maximize physical distancing. ב All employees (including performers, players, coaching staff, medical staff, broadcast staff, facility staff, and operations staff, collectively referred to as "employees") have been told not to come to work if sick, or if they are exposed to a person who has COVID-19.
-Employees are provided information on employer or government-sponsored leave benefits the employee
+A. WORKPLACE POLICIES AND PRACTICES TO PROTECT EMPLOYEE HEALTH (CHECK ALL THAT APPLY TO THE FACILITY)

-- Employees are provided information on employer or government-sponsored leave benefits the employee may be entitled to receive that would make it financially easier to stay at home.
-See additional information on government programs supporting sick leave and worker's compensation for COVID-19, including employee's sick leave rights under the Families First Coronavirus Response Act and employee's rights to workers' compensation benefits and presumption of the work-relatedness of COVID-19 pursuant to the Governor's Executive Order N-62-20. - Entry screenings are conducted before employees, performers, vendors, delivery personnel, and other support personnel or visitors may enter the workspace, in compliance with the LA County DPH Entry Screening Guidance.
+- Everyone who can carry out their work duties from home has been directed to do so. - □ Vulnerable staff (those above age 65, those who are pregnant, those with chronic health conditions) are assigned work that can be done from home whenever possible. - Work processes are reconfigured to the extent possible to increase opportunities for employees to work from home. - Alternate, staggered or shift schedules have been instituted to maximize physical distancing. - All employees (including performers, players, coaching staff, medical staff, broadcast staff, facility staff, and operations staff, collectively referred to as "employees") have been told not to come to work if sick, or if they are exposed to a person who has COVID-19. - Employees are provided information on employer or government-sponsored leave benefits the employee may be entitled to receive that would make it financially easier to stay at home.
+See additional information on government programs supporting sick leave and worker's compensation for COVID-19, including employee's sick leave rights under the Families First Coronavirus Response Act and employee's rights to workers' compensation benefits and presumption of the work-relatedness of COVID-19 pursuant to the Governor's Executive Order N-62-20. - Screenings are conducted before employees, performers, vendors, delivery personnel, and other visitors may enter the workspace, in compliance with the LA County DPH Entry Screening Guidance.
 Checks must include a check-in concerning cough, shortness of breath, difficulty breathing and fever or chills and whether the individual is currently under isolation or quarantine orders.
 These checks can be done upon the employees' arrival or through alternative methods such as on-line check in systems or through signage posted at the entry of the facility stating that employees with these symptoms must not enter the premises.
 A temperature check should also be done at the worksite if feasible. - Negative Screen (Cleared).
-If the person has no symptom(s) and no contact with a known COVID-19 case in the last 14 days, they can be cleared to enter and work for that day. - Positive Screen (Not Cleared): - If the person was not fully vaccinated2 against COVID-19 and had contact with a known COVID-19 case in the last 14 days or is currently under quarantine orders, they may not enter or work in the field and must be sent home immediately to quarantine at home.
-Provide them with the quarantine instructions found at ph.lacounty.gov/covidquarantine.
+If the person has no symptom(s) and no contact with a known COVID-19 case in the last 14 days, they can be cleared to enter and work for that day.